 Opposite the bellini fountains, the pasticceria Savia is a great place to pick up a couple of fried arancini balls, an iced coffee, or a few cannoli.

-#15 Hike the Slopes of Mount Etna
+Hike Mount Etna

 Mount Etna, one of the most active volcanoes in Europe looms over the city of Catania.
 At its feet, the Parco dell’Etna national park offers many hiking trails.
 Those looking for more of a challenge can opt to trek up Mount Etna.